nebari-dev/nebari-docs/docs/docs/started/cloud-providers.md

 </Tabs>

 :::warning Warning
-While all of the above cloud providers have a `free-tier` account available for use, some of Nebari infrastructure resources may lie outside the scope of the `free-tier` quotas.
-Therefore, if your intention is to try out Nebari with a quick-install to see how it works we heavily recommend to use the [Local version of Nebari](/how-tos/nebari-local).
+While all of the above cloud providers offer free-tier accounts, some of Nebari's infrastructure resources may lie outside the scope of the free-tier quotas of these accounts, and Nebari will not prompt you when these limits are exceeded.
+Therefore, if your intention is to try out Nebari by carrying out a quick trial installation, you should start with a [local Nebari installation](/how-tos/nebari-local) to be sure to avoid any unexpected charges.
 :::